 There is no main venue for Helsinki Pride but events happen in different locations around the Helsinki Centre.
 Helsinki's downtown is small so walking from a place to another is recommended.
 If the weather happens to be rainy, Helsinki's well-working public transportation network makes moving easier.

 The main celebration will be held on Saturday, 12th September in the Restaurant Maxine located in the downtown of Helsinki.
 This year, there won't be one common Pride Parade because the public gathering restrictions are still valid in Finland.
 The celebration will follow a hybrid model.
 Independent celebration groups can connect virtually at the noon on 12th September.
 Read more on the official website of Helsinki Pride 2020.

 Unexceptionally, Helsinki Pride 2020 will be in September and not in June as it was planned before.
 That may raise a question: How is Helsinki's weather in September?

 The summer in Helsinki ends officially in late August but the weather is still moderately warm in September.
 Visitors may expect day temperatures around 15 degrees and nights won't be cold.
 Days are getting shorter but the nature is still blooming.
 Like in the summer, it may rain or be sunny.
 Natural waters are already too cold for swimming outdoors like in lakes but visiting one of Helsinki's heated outdoor pools is a great replacement.

 A good thing is that when the summer travel season is ending, hotel prices are getting cheaper.
 Travelling with a smaller budget is possible in September.
-Helsinki would be slightly more beautiful in June but visiting the capital in September is still a rewarding experience.
+Especially in this summer, the hotels in Helsinki are cheap.
+Helsinki would have been slightly more beautiful in June but visiting the capital in September is still a rewarding experience.